-2.2.10 Develop Draft Rating (DR)

-The purpose of Develop Draft Rating is to assimilate the notes taken during the review of preliminary findings and to formulate a draft set of ratings for each process area.

-Develop Draft Rating involves preparing to synthesize the preliminary findings into a set of draft findings which form the core of the findings briefing to be presented to the appraisal participants.
+Element title/tag 2.2.10 Develop Draft Rating (DR) Purpose The purpose of Develop Draft Rating is to assimilate the notes taken during the review of preliminary findings and to formulate a draft set of ratings for each process area.
+Summary description Major participants Develop Draft Rating involves preparing to synthesize the preliminary findings into a set of draft findings that form the core of the findings briefing to be presented to the appraisal participants.
 In addition, this is the point at which the appraisal team must reach consensus on the draft rating profile.
 Table 2-27 lists the primary roles involved in this process element and the summary of their activity during this process.
 Role Summary Facilitator Provides guidance and model expertise for the team's deliberations.
 Appraisal team Review their notes, discuss any issues, formulate observations, update their data tracking sheets, and formulate draft ratings.
 Table 2-27.
 Participants for Develop Draft Rating.

+Typical duration One to two hours